A new poem by Adel

 And always think they are right,

-Fearless can be the blond,
+Fearless can be the blondes,

 And if challenged they will fight,